Here are some things to keep in mind about open adoption.

 Birth parents obviously lose anonymity with open adoption.
 And while transparency is typically a good thing, a birth parent may not wish to share identifying information with an adoptive family in some situations.
 In other instances, birth parents may feel pressured to keep in contact even if or when their life circumstances change and make it harder to do so.
-Some birth parents enter new relationships, decide to move (making visitation difficult), start families, or go through other life changes that cause them to reconsider just how open of an adoption is comfortable for them.
+Some birth parents enter new relationships, decide to move (making visitation difficult), start families, or go through other life changes that cause them to reconsider just how open adoption is comfortable for them.
 Similarly, the adoptive family may also make life changes that may impact the open adoption agreement.

-While mainly focusing on the benefits to all parties involved in adoption, the Adoption.com article “Is Open Adoption Right for Me?” reminds that “as with any relationship, there are some limitations.
+While mainly focusing on the benefits to all parties involved in adoption, the Adoption.com article “Is Open Adoption Right for Me?” reminds us that “as with any relationship, there are some limitations.
 These issues might include maintaining healthy boundaries with birth parents and adoptive parents or trying to juggle multiple relationships with the birth families.
 Most disadvantages with open adoption can be resolved through honest and effective communication.”

 Who Is Impacted by Open Adoption?

 Open adoption does not only impact the lives of the birth parents, adoptive parents, and adoptee, but also the extended family as well.
-Grandparents, aunts, uncles, siblings, and others can all benefit from an open adoption and provide an adoptee with a sense of completeness in knowing where she is from, that she has birth family who love her, and that her adoptive family is okay with her curiosity about this other part of her life.
+Grandparents, aunts, uncles, siblings, and others can all benefit from open adoption and provide an adoptee with a sense of completeness in knowing where she is from, that she has birth family who loves her, and that her adoptive family is okay with her curiosity about this other part of her life.